 The "RM" Residential Moderate Density District is intended to regulate all land in the city platted for medium scale suburban residential development.
 The existing development pattern in the RM is traditional suburban subdivisions and multi-family developments.
 The desired development pattern in the RM is to accommodate a mix of traditional single-family residential developments and multi-unit developments, with some variations in sizes and styles to meet diverse market desires.
 Ideal developments should create welcoming neighborhood settings with excellent road and pedestrian connectivity to adjacent developments, perimeter trails, open space, and neighborhoods for all ages.
 This District is intended to promote a range of housing types and densities that create diverse combinations of neighborhoods.
-The following densities are appropriate for this district:
+The maximum densities for this district shall be as follows:

-Development Type Density Range Single-Unit 0-5 dwelling units per acre Multi-Unit Single Story 0-10 dwelling units per acre Multi-Unit Two Story 0-14 dwelling units per acre Multi-Unit Three Story 0-18 dwelling units per acre similar to those allowed in this district may be considered by the Board of Zoning Appeals as a Conditional Use application provided that the Board finds that the requested use is consistent with the spirit and intent of this ordinance and the Comprehensive Plan.
+Development Type Density Range Single-Unit Zero to five (0-5) dwelling units per acre Multi-Unit Single Story Zero to ten (0-10) dwelling units per acre Multi-Unit Two (2) Story Zero to fourteen (0-14) dwelling units per acre Multi-Unit Three (3) Story Zero to twenty (0-20) dwelling units per acre

+See Table 155.007 for uses permitted by district.
+Some uses may require Development Plan Approval.
+Other uses similar to those allowed in this district may be considered by the Board of Zoning Appeals as a Conditional Use application provided that the Board finds that the requested use is consistent with the spirit and intent of this ordinance and the Comprehensive Plan.